-I LOVE the simple bathroom range at MUJI, especially the MUJI Japan ladles for bathing, and bath stools.
+I LOVE the simple bathroom range at MUJI, especially the:

-The white Japanese tableware at MUJI and the wooden serving trays delight my inner organiser.
+The white Japanese tableware at MUJI, along with the elegant wooden serving trays delight my inner organiser.

 Image credit – Nitori

-Nitori Japanese furniture and homewares store is the go-to store for asian inspired furniture and cute Japanese homewares, somewhat like Ikea.
+Nitori Japanese furniture company and homewares store is the go-to store for Asian-inspired furniture and cute Japanese homewares, somewhat like Ikea.

-Visit a large store to see their range of affordable Japanese furniture and Japanese homewares including:
+Visit this Tokyo furniture store to see their range of affordable Japanese furniture and Japanese homewares including:

 - Japanese bed mattresses